 - The ideal day to visit would be on a Sunday to truly get a glimpse into the past.

 - The staff and guides are very friendly and happy to answer all your questions.

 - There are a lot of interactive activities where visitors can participate.

-How To reach Hervey Bay Historical Village And Museum by Public Transport
+How to Reach Hervey Bay Historical Village And Museum

 - Bus Stop: Zephyr Street on Bus No. 5, 16, 17, 18